Urukunnu - Kadampattukonam Economic Corridor

 Buying land near the Urukunnu-Kadampattukonam corridor carries two regulatory hazards that most buyers treat as a single problem.
 They are not.

 The first is the acquisition delay hazard.
 A Section 3A notification for land acquisition along the NH-744 Varkala taluk stretch was issued as far back as September 29, 2022.
 Yet as of 2024, compensation disbursement was still stalled because of a dispute over depreciation norms.
 Under the 2018 land acquisition manual of the Ministry of Road Transport and Highways, compensation for structures must account for depreciation.
-Kerala secured exemptions from this rule for NH-66 and NH-966, but NHAI confirmed in February 2024 that those concessions cannot be extended to NH-744.
-The state government has also requested an exemption from paying its mandatory 25% share of land acquisition costs, and that reply is still pending from the state government.
+Kerala secured exemptions from this rule for NH-66 and NH-966, but NHAI (National Highways Authority of India) confirmed in February 2024 that those concessions cannot be extended to NH-744.
+The state government has also requested exemption from its mandatory 25% share of land acquisition costs, state GST, and royalty payments — all of which remain unresolved as of 2024.
 A buyer who acquires land inside a notified strip today walks into a compensation dispute that has been running for years, not months.

 The table below shows the key regulatory checkpoints that apply to land near this corridor.